JCCyC/hdbdos-16k/README-16K.txt

     cocoroms/rom16kvars.asm
   - HPOINT(4) returns the frequency of timer interrupts - 50 for PAL, 60 for
     NTSC - this is the value you need to divide TIMER/TIMERL by to get seconds
+  - HPOINT(5) returns the address of the graphics-mode text font - 896 bytes
+    for the 51-column version, followed by another 896 bytes for the "thin" (64-column) version
 - BASIC printer output redirected to DriveWire virtual printer (experimental), now with a flag in the aforementioned data area to disable redirection, still with no BASIC interface to control it